 - Take feedback positively

-To put this long story in few words, optimizing knowledge base is a continuous process.
+To put this long story in few words, optimizing the knowledge base is a continuous process.

 Rome wasn’t built in a day - as cliche as it might sound, but it stands true here, as you cannot engineer a fully-optimized knowledge base in a day.